lawmurray/Birch/DOCS.md

 Any of the standard unary operators may be used in place of `+`.

 Operators always have a return type.
 It is not possible to manipulate operator precedence.

+## Optionals

+A variable of class type must always point to an object.
+When declared, a variable of class type must be constructed:

+    a:A(b, c);

+or be assigned a value:

+    a:A <- b;

+If the constructor for the class type takes no parameters, the parentheses may be omitted:

+    a:A;

+but this is equivalent to:

+    a:A();

+and an object is constructed in this case.

+Some use cases require that a variable may not have a value. *Optional types* are provided for this purpose.
+An optional type is indicated by following any other type with the `?` type operator, like so:

+    a:A?;

+To check whether a variable of optional type has a value, use the postfix `?` operator, which returns a `Boolean` giving `true` if there is a value.
+To get that value, use the postfix `!` operator, which returns a value of the original type.

+A common usage idiom is as follows:

+    a:A?;
+    ...
+    if (a?) {  // a? gives a Boolean f(a!);  // when a? is true, a! gives an A, otherwise an error }

+## Fibers

+A fiber is like a function for which execution can be paused and later resumed.
+Unlike a function, which can return just one value, a fiber yields a value each time it is paused.

+A fiber with two parameters (of type `A` and `B`) and yield type `C` is declared as follows:

+    fiber f(a:A, b:B) -> C! {
+      c:C;
+      ...
+      yield c;
+    }

+Note the decoration of the yield type `C` with `!` to make it a fiber type `C!`.
+This is required.

+When called, a fiber performs no execution except to construct an object of fiber type `C!` and return it; execution of the body of the fiber is then controlled through that object.

+The usage idiom for fibers is similar to optionals, but with a loop:

+    a:A! <- c();
+    while (a?) {
+      f(a!);
+    }

+It is the postfix `?` operator that triggers the continuation of the fiber execution, which proceeds until the next yield point.
+Repeated use of the postfix `!` operator between calls of the postfix `?` operator will retrieve the last yield value, without further execution.

+Within the body of a fiber, the `yield` statement is used to pause execution.
+This yields execution to the caller, along with the given value.

+The fiber terminates when execution reaches the end of the body, if ever.
+When terminating, it does not yield a value.
+To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

 ## Classes